-What Is A HEPA Filter In A Vacuum Cleaner
+What Is A HEPA Filter Found In The Vacuum Cleaner

 Using a vacuum cleaner in the house ensure a clean and healthy environment.
 Some of the potential allergens such as pollen, dust, mold, and bacteria are present in the air, carpets and other surfaces in the house.

 The particles in the air might be responsible for spreading disease but also the culprit for allergic and respiratory issues.
 By using a vacuum cleaner with a HEPA filter, you’re able to achieve clean air and prevent various respiratory issues.

 A HEPA filter stands for High-Efficiency Particular Air filter.
 The difference with this type of filter is the rigid and strict testing it must undergo.
 A HEPA filter should trap 99.97% of particles that are 0.3 microns or larger.
 This does not necessarily mean that it could not ensnare particles smaller than 0.3 microns since most can.
 It is basically the limit to reach for a filter to achieve HEPA-grade.